Ville-cs/FullStackOpen_submissions/README.md

 * Websocket and subscriptions

 ### Part 9: TypeScript
-* typing JavaScript
+* Typing JavaScript
-* type assertion and type narrowing
+* Type assertions and type narrowing
-* validating requests to the server
+* Validating and parsing requests to the server
+* Typing React and other 3rd party packages

 ### Part 10: React Native
 * Mobile app development